HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/README.md

 Contents
 --------

-  * intercomparison: Draw figures for OMIP1-OMIP2 intercomparison paper.
+  * intercomparison: Draw figures of an OMIP1-OMIP2 intercomparison paper.

-  * quick_look: Give a quick look at resutlts, submitted data
+  * quick_look: Give a quick look at model outputs.
-     - Note: Not maintained well.
+     - Note: Contents of "quick_look" are is not maintained well.

 Usage Notes